mrhappytech/lwjgl-tutorials/README.md

 # lwjgl-tutorials
-Project to understanding and learning OpenGL in Java
+Project to understand and learn OpenGL in Java